|Nutritional Guidelines (per serving)|

 Stir-fry 2 to 3 minutes, or until mushrooms are cooked and bell peppers are bright in color.
 Add a little more of the 1/2 cup coconut milk if your wok/pan becomes too dry.

 Add the remaining coconut milk plus the soy sauce.
-Stir-fry everything together, then add the noodles and tofu.
-(If your tofu is soft and will fall apart, add it just before serving, gently folding it into the noodles.)
+Stir-fry everything together, then add the noodles and shrimp.

 Using 2 utensils, gently stir-fry the noodles, lifting and turning them as you do so.
-Stir-fry in this way until noodles absorb most of the coconut-curry sauce (1 to 2 minutes).
+Stir-fry in this way until noodles absorb most of the coconut-curry sauce and the shrimp are just cooked through (1 to 2 minutes).

 Taste-test the noodles, adding more fish or soy sauce if not salty enough, and a little sugar if too sour.
 If your noodles happen to be too salty for your taste, add 1 to 2 tablespoons lime juice.